 With so many Americans at risk of injury from falls, taking preventative measures is essential.
 Falls can cause life-altering injuries and result in years of medical expenses.
 According to the CDC, the elderly can prevent falls by following some simple, but practical, tips.
 Some of these tips include:

-- Reviewing medications.
 Having a licensed doctor or pharmacist review your list of medications can be very helpful.
-Health care professionals are more likely to identify medicines that may cause negative side effects such as dehydration, dizziness or drowsiness that can result in falls.
+Healthcare professionals are more likely to identify medicines that may cause negative side effects such as dehydration, dizziness, or drowsiness that can result in falls.
 When talking with the doctor or pharmacist, you should be sure to discuss both the prescription medications and the over-the-counter and ‘herbal’ medicines that are being used.

-- Seeing an optometrist.
 Having an optometrist check vision at least once per year is a must for anyone over 40, and particularly crucial for those beyond that age.
 Most older adults need some vision correction.
 Poor eyesight could result in overlooking obstructions or tripping hazards or losing balance due to poor depth perception.
-Older adults who wear bifocals or multi-focal glasses are more likely to fall while walking or going up and down stairs than seniors who wear single-vision lens.
-Switching to glasses with single-vision lens is a simple step to reduce fall risks.
+Older adults who wear bifocals or multi-focal glasses are more likely to fall while walking or going up and down stairs than seniors who wear single-vision lenses.
+Switching to glasses with single-vision lenses is a simple step to reduce fall risks.

 These are just a few of the things you can do to prevent elderly falls at home.
 These tips will help reduce the likelihood of a personal injury that can have serious consequences.
 Injuries from a fall may force you, or a loved one, to undergo lengthy and expensive medical treatments and rehabilitation.

 A number of different obstructions or poor architectural designs could create a dangerous environment for the elderly.
 Below is a checklist of the three things that the National Council on Aging recommends you consider when making changes to your home to prevent falls.